-SELECT moves the user to the right of the menu hierarchy:
+SELECT moves the user to the right of the menu hierarchy.

-SETUP moves the user to the left of the menu hierarchy:
+SETUP moves the user to the left of the menu hierarchy.

-The ↑ UP Arrow / ▶ Down Arrow, allow the user to scroll through the different options.
+The $\uparrow$ UP Arrow / $\checkmark$ Down Arrow enables the user to scroll through the different options.
 To exit out of the menu system, press the SETUP button until the MENU LED is off.

-See Section 3.4 through 3.8 for descriptions of each menu, and sub-menu function.
+See Section 3.4 through 3.8 for descriptions of each menu and sub-menu function.

-Letters in BOLD CAPITALS are reference to front panel push buttons.
+Letters in BOLD CAPITALS are reference to front panel pushbuttons.